pruizf/d25-llm-stdir/README.md

 # Result summary

 A description of column values follows the table.

+Batch IDs starting with 0 are for GPT-4 models, starting with 1 are for Llama models, and starting with 2 are for Mistral models.

 |id | definition type  | prompt language  |       example use        |   data split    |    model     | macro F1  | weighted F1  |  acc  |
 |----|:----------------:|:----------------:|:------------------------:|:---------------:|:------------:|:---------:|:------------:|:-----:|